jrleeman/TGE/content/labs/pressure_vessel_activity.rst

    |

-10. Calculate the radial stress on the pressure vessel.
+10. Calculate the maximum radial stress on the pressure vessel.
 Is this greater or less than the circumferential and axial stresses?
 Does it mean you need to invoke any design changes?
     (6 pts.)

     |

-11. Calculate the bending stress on the end platens of the vessel.
-What is it?
+11. Given the factor of safety we desire, what should the thickness of the end platens be?
+What will the maximum stress on the end cap be?
     (6 pts.)

     |

-12. Given the factor of safety we desire, what should the thickness of the end platens be?
-    (6 pts.)
+12. What is the maximum deflection of the end cap under the maximum pressure conditions (i.e. the working pressure * safety factor) (6 pts.)

     |

-13. Make a plot of the deflection of the end plate at maximum pressure.
-    What would be maximum deflection of the end platens be?
-At what radius is it maximized?
-    (6 pts.)

-    |

-14. Assume we are going to use 6 bolts to fix the platen to the end of the pressure vessel.
+13. Assume we are going to use 6 bolts to fix the platen to the end of the pressure vessel.
 How much stress will each bolt need to be able to support?
     Look at the strength of different bolt sizes and grades.
 What size of grade 8 hardware should be used to prevent fastener failure?